 Another World is Possible, Montreal Massacre Vigil, Women In Crisis, Guelph, ON

 As a long term volunteer for Guelph Women in Crisis and a mother with a daughter in university, I was motivated to respond to the opportunity to make a piece of art for the 2009 vigil honouring the 14 young women who were massacred at Ecole Polytechnique in 1989.
 Events like this affect the community and, in this case the whole country.
-Targeting women for pursing their education shocked us all and shook our sense of being safe in the world.
+That the shooter specifically targeted women for pursing higher education shocked us all and shook our sense of being safe in the world.

-The plaster roll figures emerged as I wrapped wet plaster around chicken wire to give the forms structure.
-The wrapped was somehow soothing and felt protective and sheltering.
+The plaster roll figures emerged as I wrapped wet plaster around chicken wire.
+The act of wrapping was soothing and felt protective and sheltering.
 Adding the threaded rod enclosure made a cocoon like space that reminded me of the sacred space activated around ceremonial circles.

 At the same time, the figures are undeniably veiled and immobilized in their mummy-like wrappings.
 One minute protected, the next helplessly trapped.
 So many women respond to fear by holding themselves in – by containing their light or essence in order to feel safer.